 The proud story of the Kids Kottage Foundation

 In 1995, evidence from the Child Abuse Team at the Alberta Children’s Hospital showed that child abuse and neglect was most often attributed to parents undergoing extreme stress.
 These parents had nowhere to turn for immediate help or support during a crisis.
-In response to this evidence, Kids Kottage, Edmonton’s first and only crisis nursery, opened in 1995 with a mission to prevent child abuse and neglect before it became a way of life.
+In response to this evidence, Kids Kottage, Edmonton’s first and only crisis prevention shelter, opened in 1995 with a mission to prevent child abuse and neglect before it became a way of life.

 With the help of our supporters, Kids Kottage has become a trusted place where children are cared for and kept safe, and a source of relief and counsel for parents as they resolve issues of crisis or distress.